-The club was briefly merged with Clydebank Juniors FC in 1964 and moved away from Firs Park however the supporters won a legal challenge and East Stirlingshire FC returned the following season, albeit with the roof and floodlights now removed following the previous year’s unsuccessful merger and move to Kilbowie Park.
-Few changes were made to the stadium until 1992 when the main stand was replaced with a near replica.
+The club was briefly merged with Clydebank Juniors FC to become East Stirlingshire Clydebank in 1964 and moved away from Firs Park to Kilbowie Park in Clydebank.
+That year, the club’s supporters won a legal challenge and East Stirlingshire FC returned to Firs Park the following season, albeit with the roof and floodlights now removed.
+ES Clydebank was dissolved and the club returned to their original name and legal status.

-The final match at Firs Park was a 3-1 win against Montrose FC.
-They moved to Ochilview Park the following season and share the ground with Stenhousemuir FC.
-Firs Park lay abandoned for 4 years before finally being demolished in 2012.
+In 2008, East Stirlingshire FC moved to Ochilview Park, sharing the ground with Stenhousemuir FC.
+Firs Park lay abandoned for a further four years before finally being demolished in 2012.